eregs/regulations-parser/docs/commandline.rst

 Assuming you have installed ``regparser`` via ``pip`` (either directly or indirectly via the requirements file), you should have access to the ``eregs`` program from the command line.
-If, for whatever reason, you do not, you can still access its functionality by using ``python eregs.py`` in place of ``eregs`` in all of the following commands.

 This interface is a wrapper around our various subcommands.
 For a list of all available commands, simply execute ``eregs`` without any parameters.
 This will